Bitate/Linux-Assembly/gtalpil/README.md

 # Introduction
-[gtalpil](https://www.amazon.com/Guide-Assembly-Language-Programming-Linux/dp/0387258973) (Guide To Assembly Language Programming In Linux) contains my learning notes :D
+[gtalpil](https://www.amazon.com/Guide-Assembly-Language-Programming-Linux/dp/0387258973) (AKA: Guide To Assembly Language Programming In Linux)

+This book uses the NASM assembler and the Intel assembly syntax.